 Assist in decontaminating personnel by removing contaminated clothing as needed.
 Flush contaminated skin with lukewarm water and wash with mild soap.
 The RSO is available to supervise the decontamination and spill cleanup.

 In the event of a fuel (gasoline or diesel) or oil (heating, hydraulic, transformer, or grease/cooking oil) spill, the Tufts Spill Prevention and Countermeasure Control Plan identifies an oil SPCC coordinator.
 The oil SPCC coordinator may be reached through the University Police at 617-627-6911.
-The oil SPCC coordinator maintains spill kits to control the spread of these liquids.
 Spills are categorized as either minor or major spills.
 Any spill that can be controlled with a spill kit is minor.
 If the spill can’t be controlled with a spill kit, it is considered major and will require an immediate response by an oil/fuel spill cleanup firm.
+The oil SPCC coordinator can engage emergency response firms.
+Additionally, the SPCC coordinator and the Facilities Services department maintain a small inventory of spill kits to control the spread of these liquids.
 Regardless of whether a spill is minor or major, the oil SPCC coordinator must be notified of all fuel and oil spills as soon as possible.
-Depending on the quantity of fuel or oil spilled, and where the spill occurred, regulatory reporting requirements dictate that the incident be reported in as little as two hours.
+Depending on the quantity of fuel or oil spilled and where the spill occurred, regulatory reporting requirements dictate that the incident be reported in as little as two hours.
+For additional information, please contact IndustrialHygiene@tufts.edu.